zeitunmohamed/python-p4-building-post-patch-delete-api-lab/README.md

 - **`POST`**: the second most common HTTP request method.
 Signifies that the client is attempting to submit a form to create a new resource.
-- **`PATCH`**: an HTTP request method that signifies that the client is attempting to update a resource with new information.
+- **`PATCH`**: an HTTP request method that signifies that the client is attempting to update a resource with new minformation.
 - **`DELETE`**: an HTTP request method that signifies that the client is attempting to delete a resource.